Gustav Adolf Scheel: Student and academic posts

-In April 1938, Scheel became an active Senator of Heidelberg University, and he was also elected to the Reichstag from electoral constituency 20, Köln-Aachen, retaining this seat until May 1945.
+In April 1938, Scheel became an active Senator of Heidelberg University, and he was also elected to the Reichstag from electoral constituency 20, Cologne-Aachen, retaining this seat until May 1945.
 In May 1938, he became leader of the National Socialist Alumni Association and also served as editor of its official organ, Der Altherrenbund.
 That same month he was made Chairman of the Reichsstudentenwerk (Reich Student Union).
 In November 1940, he was named an honorary Senator of Julius Maximilian University of Würzburg.

 In 1943, he declared in his capacity as Reich Student Leader that the members of the White Rose (Weiße Rose) resistance group should be "executed not as students," but rather as "antisocial former Wehrmacht members."
 Scheel's point of view was that these "criminals" should not be allowed to stain the student body's image.
 From this time also came Scheel's declaration: "German student, it is not necessary for you to live, but, to be sure, to fulfill your duty to your people."
 In 1943, Scheel became President of the German Academic Exchange Service and in June 1944, he succeeded Walter Schultze as leader of the National Socialist German Lecturers League.